 Now that we’re all on the same page, let’s get to it.

 ‘Dwell time’ is a term that most gun people never come across, though it’s not a difficult concept.
-Dwell time is the amount of time a bullet spends in a gun barrel after the primer has been struck.
-It is, obviously, an extremely short amount of time.
+Dwell time is the amount of time a bullet spends between the gas port and the muzzle.
+It is, obviously, an extremely short yet important amount of time.
 Dwell time is important because the pressure of the gas stuck behind the bullet is what cycles most semi-automatic and fully automatic guns, though it isn’t really necessary to understand outside of very specific circumstances.
 The modern AR-15 is one of those circumstances.

 Dwell time was a concept that really only mattered to people designing guns, until recently.
 Most guns people bought were complete from a manufacturer.
 Sure, you could get trigger jobs and accessories and optics and stocks and personalize the weapon to your liking, but for the most part the internals and parts necessary to the actual function of a gun were pretty much set from the factory.
 In fact, most guns that aren’t ARs are still this way.
 Since those guns are made in one place by one manufacturer, they (if they are even halfway reputable) have to make sure that their guns function reliably.
 If the gun is semi-automatic, that means that the factory has to make sure that the gun has enough burned gunpowder gas to work the action, but not so much that the gun beats itself to death (known as “overgassing”).